Breakfast for Teens On the Go: 20+ Ideas for Athletes

 Healthy Breakfast for Teens: Dining Out

-Equipping teens with healthy breakfast choices when dining out is important.
 General tips for making nutritious choices when eating breakfast at a restaurant include:

-• Focus on carbohydrates: English muffins, bagels, or hamburger buns are all good choices that contain less saturated fat than a biscuit or croissant.
+- Focus on Carbohydrates: English muffins, bagels, or hamburger buns are all good choices that contain less saturated fat than a biscuit or croissant.

-• Hydrate: Choose low-fat milk or 100% fruit juice.
+- Hydrate Right: Choose low-fat milk or 100% fruit juice.

 Ready to Prepare a Healthy Breakfast for Teens

-You are now set with a variety of ideas for creating a healthy breakfast for teens.
 Remember, it does not have to be a complex, sit-down meal to meet your teens sports nutrition needs.
 Focus on preparing easy meals that contain a good source of carbohydrates and lean protein that your teen will eat and enjoy!

 For additional sports nutrition tips for teen athletes, check out my blog: Nutrition Tips for Afterschool Sports.